pawelz/trainlog-new-tracks/README.md

 # trainlog-new-tracks

-Generates a map of new tracks taken since date
+Generates a map of new tracks taken since date.

-# Dependencies
+## Dependencies

 You will need the following libraries: polyline, shapely, pandas.
 Try: